 In case of bruising

 Stop the machine immediately.
-Stop moving the platform – the risk of crushing increases with further movement.
-Maintain visual contact, reassure the person, and call emergency services.
+Do not move the platform any further – the risk of crushing increases with further movement.
+Maintain visual contact, calm the person, and call emergency services.

 In case of collision with a structure

-Secure personnel, stop the platform, and assess its condition.
-If necessary, slowly reverse the movement to relieve pressure on trapped structures.
-Then document the damage, abort the operation, and have the equipment checked.
+Secure personnel, stop the stage, and assess the situation.
+If necessary, slowly reverse to relieve pressure on any trapped structures.
+Then document the damage, abort the operation, and have the equipment inspected.

 In case of tipping or imminent collapse

-Stop the platform immediately, cease all movements, and call emergency services.
+Stop the stage immediately, cease all movements, and call emergency services.
 Never attempt to "reverse" the device.
-Only experienced personnel or special forces may intervene.
+Only experienced personnel or specialists are authorized to intervene.

-And what about PPE?
+And what about personal protective equipment against falls from height (PPEgA)?
 Will it help in an emergency?

-Personal protective equipment against falls from a height (PPE) is not a panacea – but it saves lives.
+Personal protective equipment against falls from height (PPE against falls from height) is not a panacea – but it saves lives.

-Anyone working at height without PPE risks falling from the basket in the event of any sudden movement, jerking or technical malfunction.
+Anyone working at height without PPE risks falling out of the basket with every abrupt movement, jolt, or technical malfunction.

-Many fatal accidents occur because the securing point was present but not used.
+Many fatal accidents occur because the safety point was there – but was not used.

-Remember: PPE must also be worn and secured correctly.
-In an emergency, it will protect you from being ejected from the basket or falling over the edge of the platform while swinging.
+Note: Personal protective equipment against falls from height (PPEgA) must be worn and attached correctly.
+In an emergency, it protects against being thrown from the basket or falling over the platform edge during a swing.

-Why hanging in the belt quickly becomes a problem
+Why hanging in the harness quickly becomes a problem

-That's why it's not enough to just wear PPE - you also need a realistic rescue strategy that ensures that a response can be made within minutes .
+Therefore, simply wearing PPE is not enough – a realistic rescue strategy is also needed to ensure that a response can be made within minutes .

-The greater the working height, the more important it is to clarify before the operation who will do what in an emergency – and how quickly a second platform or alternative rescue is available.
+The greater the working height, the more important it is to clarify before deployment who will do what in an emergency – and how quickly a second stage or alternative rescue is available.

-Responsibility: Who bears it – and what is different about rental equipment?
+Responsibility: Who bears it – and what is different with rental equipment?

-The responsibility for safe use always lies with the operator – i.e. the company that uses the work platform.
+The responsibility for safe operation always lies with the operator – that is, the company that is using the work platform.

-But what many underestimate: This responsibility does not change just because the stage is rented.
+But what many underestimate is that this responsibility doesn't change just because the stage is rented.

 Own work platforms

-Anyone who owns a work platform and uses it in their own company is fully responsible for it – from selection to maintenance to rescue strategy.
+Anyone who owns and uses a work platform in their own business is fully responsible – from selection and maintenance to rescue strategy.

 The DGUV stipulates that:

-- all operators have a valid operator ID card
+- All operators must have a valid operator's license.

-There are no excuses here – every step is the responsibility of the contractor or the person commissioned.
+There are no excuses here – every step is the responsibility of the entrepreneur or the appointed person.

 Rented work platforms

-With rented stages, this responsibility is often overlooked.
-Many think: "The stage has been checked – so I'm out."
+This responsibility is often overlooked when stages are rented.
+Many people think: "The stage has been inspected – so I'm off the hook."

-False.
-The landlord is responsible for the technical condition upon handover – but not for safe use on site .
+Incorrect.
+The landlord is responsible for the technical condition at handover – but not for safe use on site .

-This means: Even with a rented stage, you as the operator must ensure that
+This means that even with a rented stage, you as the operator must ensure that

-- the PPE has been tested and is used correctly
+- The PPE against falls from height has been tested and is being used correctly.

 - a realistic rescue concept exists

-If one of these elements is missing, it can not only lead to serious accidents in an emergency, but also to legal consequences - regardless of whether the stage belongs to you or not.
+If one of these elements is missing, it can lead not only to serious accidents but also to legal consequences – regardless of whether you own the stage or not.

-Remember: Anyone who uses a work platform assumes responsibility.
-Renting does not release you from responsibility.
+Note: Anyone using a work platform assumes responsibility.
+Renting does not absolve you of responsibility.

 Safe stage operations require clear communication.

-Many accidents occur because there is no agreement about who does what and when.
-Especially with changing teams, narrow access roads, or sensitive work areas, it is helpful to briefly clarify the following points before the deployment:
+Many accidents happen because there's no agreement about who does what and when.
+Especially with changing teams, narrow access roads, or sensitive work areas, it helps to briefly clarify the following points before starting work:

 - Who operates the stage?

-- Who is on the ground to provide support in case of visibility or emergencies?
+- Who is on the ground to provide assistance in case of visibility or emergencies?

-- How is communication done – radio, eye contact or signs?
+- How is communication carried out – radio, eye contact or hand signals?

 - Who is responsible in an emergency?

-These agreements only take a few minutes – but in case of doubt they decide on safety and speed of action.
+These consultations only take a few minutes – but in case of doubt, they determine safety and speed of action.

-An accident involving a work platform is not an isolated incident – it affects the entire environment: operators, colleagues, operations management and, in the worst case, rescue workers.
+An accident involving a work platform is not an isolated incident – it affects the entire environment: operators, colleagues, operations management and, in the worst case, rescue services.

-The higher you work, the sooner you have to deal with the issue of security.
+The higher your job, the sooner you need to address the issue of security.

 Therefore:

-- Clarify emergency release and communication channels in advance
+- Clarify emergency release procedures and communication channels in advance.

 Share: